 There are hundreds of acronyms in the fire service, but these two are a must for fireground operations

 There are over 300 acronyms in the fire service world.
-Most are abbreviations such as AFFF for Aqueous Film Foaming Foam, or FEMA for the Federal Emergency Management Agency.
+Most are abbreviations, such as AFFF for aqueous film-forming foam, or FEMA for the Federal Emergency Management Agency.

-Others are descriptive such as OS&Y for Outside Screw & Yoke Valve or hazmat.
-Others are borne out of humor and often hide an inside joke or an uncomfortable reality – CHAOS being the acronym for Chief Has Arrived on Scene or the tried and true situational description - SNAFU.
+Others are descriptive, such as OS&Y for outside screw and yoke valve or even hazmat for hazardous materials.
+Others are borne out of humor and often hide an inside joke or an uncomfortable reality – CHAOS being the humorous acronym for "chief has arrived on scene."

 The most important acronyms, however, are the ones used in operations during an incident.
 Whether describing fire attack actions or evaluating size-up criteria, such acronyms are critical to firefighters understanding any active situation and getting their part right.

 Operational acronyms provide a clear order to directed actions, allowing for measurable progress and appropriate resolution to each described segment.
 Here are the two operational acronyms you need to recognize and understand if you are to be a solid firefighter.

 The first acronym taught to working firefighters is RECEO-VS. This stands for Rescue, Exposures, Containment, Extinguish, Overhaul - Ventilation and Salvage.
 This gives firefighters their actions on the fireground in order of strategic importance.